anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter07.md

 Logs have multiple operational uses including for:

-1. Regulatory Compliance and Security Information and Event Management (SIEM) featuring the automated gathering, analysis and correlation of log data across all systems and devices across an operator to provide real-time analysis, event prioritization, reporting, notification and alerting.
+1. Regulatory Compliance and Security Information and Event Management (SIEM) featuring the automated gathering, analysis and correlation of log data across all systems and devices across an operator to provide real-time analysis, event prioritisation, reporting, notification and alerting
 1. Monitoring across systems in real-time to detect particular log events, patterns, anomalies or inactivity to gauge system and application health
 1. Identify system and application performance and configuration issues
 1. Root cause analysis for system and application failures and errors